Skip to main content

 STEP SIX Secure all required signatures on the VSA from the visitor, visitor’s employer (if applicable), host scientist at NC State, and host scientist’s Department Head

-Visiting Scientist Agreement
+Visiting Researcher Agreement

 Visiting Scholar Questionnaire